alf-p-steinbach/Wrapped-stdlib/README.md

 This same code works in both \*nix-land and Windows, when the name input by the user contains non-English characters such as in the name “Pål Аркадий Jørgen Sæther”.

-For this program the most convenient is to use *stdlib* headers, but as shown you can also use standard C++ only textbook code as-is, with working handling of international text in Windows, by including `<stdlib/fix/console_io.hpp>` e.g. via a forced include.
+For this program the most convenient is to use Wrapped stdlib headers, but as shown you can also use standard C++ only textbook code as-is, with working handling of international text in Windows, by including `<stdlib/fix/console_io.hpp>` e.g. via a forced include.

-However, *stdlib* doesn’t fix the not-working-in-Windows `main` arguments (because I found no reliable way to do that).
-But *stdlib* provides an alternative, namely two UTF-8 based classes called `Command_line_args` and `Command_argv_array`.
+However, Wrapped stdlib doesn’t fix the not-working-in-Windows `main` arguments (because I found no reliable way to do that).
+But Wrapped stdlib provides an alternative, namely two UTF-8 based classes called `Command_line_args` and `Command_argv_array`.
 The former is for usual command line argument access, and the latter is a convenience wrapper for e.g. use of [`getopt`](https://www.gnu.org/software/libc/manual/html_node/Getopt.html).

 ```c++
 // Source encoding: utf-8 with BOM ∩